 Friday, December 21, 2012

 The sky is falling.
 The sky is falling!
+The Mayan calendar ends.

-Evan and Ethan - could this really be the End?
+Evan and Ethan, could this really be the End?

-With the 5125 year-old Mayan calendar running out this week, many people have been making a fuss over the potential end of the world.
-Others debate whether there was an error in calculation and the end is either December 23rd, or 24th, at noon or at midnight, or in the opinion of one Phd degree-holder the official end of the calendar happened six days ago.
+With the 5125-year-old Mayan calendar running out this week, many people have been making a fuss over the potential end of the world.
+Others debate whether there was an error in calculation, and the end is either December 23rd, or 24th, at noon or at midnight, or, in the opinion of one Phd degree-holder, the official end of the calendar happened six days ago.

 (Cue the loud and gloomy music.)

-The Mayans on the other hand say it is the start of a new beginning, not the end.
+The Mayans, on the other hand, say it is the start of a new beginning, not the end.
 They are taking a positive outlook with hopes of prosperity and good health for the future.
-Some venues are planning elaborate dusk to dawn events that include Mayan shamans and elders celebrating the beginning of a new era.
+Some venues are planning elaborate dusk-to-dawn events that include Mayan shamans and elders celebrating the beginning of a new era.

-For me, it was the underwater Sea Trek and the opportunity to interact with Sting Rays.
-This activity features a walk along the bottom of the ocean at a depth of about eighteen feet wearing a diving helmet.
+For me, it was the underwater Sea Trek and the opportunity to interact with stingrays.
+This activity features a walk along the bottom of the ocean at a depth of about eighteen feet, wearing a diving helmet.
 The helmets are heavy.
-They weight sixty pounds!
-We were instructed to climb down the ladder until our shoulders were under water then the staff lifted the helmet over our heads, settling it onto our shoulders.
+They weigh sixty pounds!

 We trekked to the head of the river and floated on tubes back towards the inlet, stopping along the way to test our strength and agility on tightropes strung across the water.

-Evan, the consummate adventurer, tried cliff-diving a few times, or in his case cliff-jumping.
-Wearing the mandatory Xel-Há lifejacket he created a mini-tsunami when he hit the water.
+Evan, the consummate adventurer, tried cliff-diving a few times, or in his case, cliff-jumping.
+Wearing the mandatory Xel-Há lifejacket, he created a mini-tsunami when he hit the water.

-Then of course, being an all-inclusive park we were able to browse the buffet a couple of times: once in the morning and one more time before leaving the park after sundown.
-Fillin’ up the boys for the evening drive back to Isla Mujeres.
+Then, being an all-inclusive park, we were able to browse the buffet a couple of times: once in the morning and once more before leaving the park after sundown.

 The last event of the day at Xel-Há is a sundown Mayan prayer ceremony that includes hundreds and hundreds of floating plastic globes, each one with a glowing candle inside.